Your guide to Canada payroll

 1) Payroll cycle

 In Canada, employees are typically paid in Canadian dollars (CAD).
-The standard payment cycle is typically fortnightly or monthly, although this can vary across different industries.
+The standard payment cycle is bi-monthly (15th & last day), although this can vary across different industries.

 Employee wages are typically paid via direct deposit into a Canadian bank account (most common) or by a paycheck (becoming less common).